Home Page

 ACT 235 - Belly Dancing.
 1 Credit.

-(R-4) Provide the foundation for the Arabic expressive dance which originated in Egypt and that emphasizes complex movements of the torso.
-Explore many different forms depending on the country and region, both in costume and dance style.
-Students may include up to but not more than 4 credits earned in ACT/HHP 100-299 activity courses in the total number of credits required for graduation.
-Students graded Credit/No Credit based on participation and a strict attendance policy.
-For a complete list of all classes offered go to the HHP Activity Program website.
+(R-4) This course provides the foundation for the Arabic expressive dance that originated in Egypt and emphasizes complex movements of the torso.
+Students explore many different forms depending on the country and region, both in costume and dance style.

 ACT 237 - Trampoline Arial Acrobatics.
 1 Credit.

-(R-4) Provide an environment of performance in extraordinary human feats of balance, agility, and motor coordination.
-Teach activities that make extensive use of gymnastic elements, such as acro dance, circus, and gymnastics, but many other athletic activities — such as ballet and diving.
-Students may include up to but not more than 4 credits earned in ACT/HHP 100-299 activity courses in the total number of credits required for graduation.
-Students graded Credit/No Credit based on participation and a strict attendance policy.
-For a complete list of all classes offered go to the HHP Activity Program website.
+(R-4) This course provides an environment of performance for extraordinary human feats of balance, agility, and motor coordination.
+Activities will make extensive use of gymnastic elements, such as acro dance, circus, and gymnastics, and many other athletic activities such as ballet and diving.

 ACT 239 - Meditation.
 1 Credit.

-The purpose of this course is to introduce students to time-tested and lab-tested meditation practices that will help cultivate more presence, compassion and connection in their lives.
-This course is an exploration of practices that increase understanding of the nature of the mind, the self and reality.
-Students will explore these practices through the lens of personal, community, and world.
-Each class students will study, contemplate, and practice various teachings and meditations through personal reflection, journaling, partnering and group discussion.
+(R-4) The purpose of this course is to introduce students to time-tested and lab-tested meditation practices that will help cultivate more presence, compassion, and connection in their lives.
+This course is an exploration of practices that increase understanding of the nature of the mind, the self, and reality.
+Students will explore these practices through the lens of self, community, and world.
+In each class students will study, contemplate, and practice various teachings and meditations through personal reflection, journaling, partnering, and group discussion.

 ACT 250 - Pilates.
 1 Credit.